Kutluhandas/GetirTestProject/GetirTestProject/README.md

-I built project using appium.
+I built project using Appium.
 I also used Gauge to conform to BDD